 A pre-approval is issued after a loan officer reviews borrowers credit, income, asset, liabilities, credit report, credit scores, public records, and has an approve eligible per automated findings.

-- Items stated on borrower’s mortgage application all will be verified by the mortgage lender.
+- Items stated on borrower’s mortgage application all will be verified by the lender

-- Documents such as two years tax returns, two years W-2’s, recent pay check stubs, 60 days of bank statements with be thoroughly reviewed.
+- Documents such as two years tax returns, two years W-2’s, recent paycheck stubs, 60 days of bank statements with being thoroughly reviewed

-- A pre-approval letter by the mortgage lender is the ticket for First Time Home Buying Process to start shopping for home.
+- A pre-approval letter by the lender is the ticket for First Time Home Buying Process to start shopping for a home

-Once armed with a pre-approval letter from a mortgage lender, borrowers can now go shopping for new home.
+Once armed with a pre-approval letter from a lender, borrowers can now go shopping for a new home.

-- The next step is to start looking for home within the price range of the pre-approval.
+- The next step is to start looking for a home within the price range of the pre-approval

-- Once decided on a home that to make purchase offer, the next step is to place an offer on the home.
+- Once decided on a home to make a purchase offer, the next step is to place an offer on the home

 - First Time Home Buying Process and mortgage process has now officially started

-- Mortgage lenders also understand how to deal with a first time home buyers so don’t hesitate to contact mortgage lender throughout the processing and underwriting process with any questions.
+Lenders also understand how to deal with first time home buyers so don’t hesitate to contact lender throughout the processing and underwriting process with any questions.

 Lender With No Overlays

-The Gustan Cho Team are experts in helping first time home buyers and First Time Home Buying Process.
-Gustan Cho specializes in first time home buyer mortgage loan programs.
+The Team at Gustan Cho Associates are experts in helping first time home buyers and First Time Home Buying Process.
+Gustan Cho Associates Mortgage Group specializes in first time home buyer mortgage loan programs.

 Home buyers who have had prior bankruptcies, foreclosures, open collections, tax liens, charge offs, judgments, and late payments can qualify for mortgage loans.
 Contact Gustan Cho Associates at www.gustancho.com.
-Apply online by clicking on the APPLY NOW icon to get started or call us at 1-800-900-8569 or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays to answer any questions.
+Apply online by clicking on the APPLY NOW icon to get started or call us at 1-262-716-8151 or text us for faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays to answer any questions.